Deadvlei, Sossusvlei, Quiver Tree Forest, Kolmanskop, and Etosha

 This itinerary is subject to change due to weather, local conditions, and other factors.

-April 4, 2023: This morning we will transfer from our hotel to Windhoek’s local Eros Airport to catch our private charter flight to Keetmanshoop.
-After checking into our hotel and having a meal, we will set out for a sunset/nighttime sky shoot in the quiver tree forest.
+March 22, 2024: This morning we will drive from Windhoek to the Quiver Trees Rest Camp.
+After checking into our hotel and having a meal, we will set out for a sunset/nighttime sky shoot in some of the darkest skies in the world in the quiver tree forest.

-April 5, 2023: We will be up before the sun today in order to capture the Milky Way on its horizontal axis above the quiver tree forest.
-Then, after breakfast, we will make the short ride to the lovely coastal village of Lüderitz and spend the afternoon and evening photographing the famous Kolmanskop Ghost Town.
-Our drive today is approximately three hours, with plenty of photo stops along the way.
+March 23, 2024: Today, we will be up before the sun to capture the Milky Way on its horizontal axis above the quiver tree forest.
+Then, after breakfast, we will make a short ride to the lovely coastal village of Lüderitz and spend the afternoon and evening photographing the famous Kolmanskop Ghost Town.
+Our drive today is approximately three hours, with plenty of photo stops.
 The houses of Kolmanskop are being slowly overtaken by the desert and make very compelling photo subjects.

-April 6, 2023: This morning you will be treated to a fascinating excursion into the Sperrgebiet restricted area to visit the historic sight of Elizabeth Bay.
-In the afternoon we will explore the town and visit notable buildings such as the Felsenkirche, and Goerke Haul.
-Afterwards, we will head back to Luderitz for a relaxing dinner, and then we’ll conduct an image review.
-This is a good opportunity for us to look at images from our first visit to Kolmonskop, and to make revisions to settings before tomorrow’s final photoshoot at the abandoned ghost town.
+March 24, 2024: This morning you will be treated to a fascinating excursion into the Sperrgebiet restricted area to visit the historical site of Elizabeth Bay.
+We will explore the town in the afternoon and see notable buildings such as the Felsenkirche and Goerke Haul.
+Afterward, we will head back to Luderitz for a relaxing dinner and conduct an image review.
+This is a good opportunity for us to look at images from our first visit to Kolmonskop and make settings revisions before tomorrow’s final photoshoot at the abandoned ghost town.

-April 7–9, 2023: After a final sunrise photo shoot at Kolmanskop, we’ll drive north into the Namib Desert traversing through the spectacular scenery of the Tiras Mountain Conservancy and a section of the NamibRand Nature Reserve.
-The drive is approximately three hours with photo stops along the way, and our destination is Dead Valley Lodge in Namib Naukluft National Park.
-For the next three days we will explore the remarkable Namib Desert with our guides.
-Namib Naukluft National Park is home to the largest sand dunes in the world, as well as famous Deadvlei with its dancing dead camelthorn trees.
+March 25–27, 2024: After a final sunrise photo shoot at Kolmanskop, we’ll drive north into the Namib Desert traversing through the spectacular scenery of the Tiras Mountain Conservancy and a section of the NamibRand Nature Reserve.
+The drive is approximately three hours, with photo stops along the way, and our destination is Dead Valley Lodge in Namib Naukluft National Park.
+For the next three days, we will explore the remarkable Namib Desert with our guides.
+Namib Naukluft National Park is home to the largest sand dunes in the world, as well as the famous Deadvlei with its dancing dead camelthorn trees.
+Here you will also have a chance to do two optional helicopter flights, sixty and ninety minutes each, for sunrise and sunset light over the dunes and the skeleton coast.

-April 10, 2023: This morning we will take an optional sunrise helicopter flight (Your Expense) out over the dunes to get images from a different perspective.
-Following that adventure, we will drive along the coastal road into the Skeleton Coast National Park to reach Walvis Bay.
+March 28, 2024: After our sunrise shoot, we will drive along the coastal road into the Skeleton Coast National Park to reach Walvis Bay.
 Here we will stay one night to photograph the enormous flocks of flamingos at sunset and again the following morning.

-April 12, 2023: Our journey will take us northeast and inland today, towards Etosha National Park.
-In the afternoon you will be treated to your first game drive and sundowners in the park.
+March 30, 2024: Our journey will take us northeast and inland today, towards Etosha National Park.
+You will be treated to your first game drive and sundowners in the park in the afternoon.
 We will then return to camp for dinner.

-April 14, 2023: After an early breakfast we will set off on our journey back to Windhoek, passing through small towns and farming communities, and making a stop at a local market.
-We’ll be transferred to the Windhoek International Airport (WDH) in time for our onward international flights.
-Flights can be scheduled for any time after 5:00 PM—if this necessitates an extra night stay, we’d be happy to arrange that for you.
+April 2, 2024: After an early breakfast, we will set off on our journey back to Windhoek, passing through small towns and farming communities and stopping at a local market.
+We’ll be transferred to the Windhoek International Airport in time for our onward international flights.
+Flights can be scheduled anytime after 5:00 PM—if this necessitates an extra night stay, we’d be happy to arrange that for you.

 Safari Camp Life—What To Expect